routerd documentation

 All sections

-- Concepts — vision, design philosophy, resource model, ownership semantics
+- Concepts — positioning, vision, design philosophy, resource model, ownership semantics

-- Tutorials — install, first router, WAN/LAN services, basic firewall, NixOS quickstart
+- Tutorials — diskless mini PC, first router, WAN/LAN services, basic firewall, FreeBSD quickstart

-- How-to — multi-WAN, FLET'S setup, PVE overlay, OpenTelemetry export, troubleshooting
+- How-to — multi-WAN, FLET'S setup, VS Code YAML schema, PVE overlay, OpenTelemetry export, troubleshooting

 - Knowledge base — field notes from real deployments (DHCPv6-PD clients, NTT NGN PD acquisition)

-- Reference — Resource API, control API, plugin protocol, supported platforms, ownership rules
+- Reference — Resource API, control API, plugin protocol, supported platforms, hardware, ownership rules

 - Operations — reconcile and removal, state database, host inventory